 Nana has also conducted internal investigations tied to Title IX of the Education Amendments of 1972, which regulates sex discrimination and sexual harassment.
 A high-profile example of that work was an internal investigation involving a large state university’s athletic department.
 She also provides representation in Title IX hearings for parties who are reporting or accused of sexual harassment.

-Nana is committed to serving her community and her fellow attorneys, including as president of the North Carolina Association of Black Lawyers and as a member of the Durham Crisis Response Center's board of directors.
-She served as attorney general of the Graduate and Professional Honor System.
+She has maintained a focus on Title IX since she was a student at Duke University, where she served as a disciplinary advisor.
+At UNC School of Law, she served as attorney general of the Graduate and Professional Honor System.
 She was inducted into the school’s James E. and Carolyn B. Davis Society, which recognizes eight graduates each year for extraordinary leadership ability, integrity, dedication, and character.